Dear readers of ADxS.org, please forgive the disruption.

 Citalopram and escitalopram are selective serotonin reuptake inhibitors (SSRIs).

-Escitalopram is the purely active isomer, while citalopram is the racemate of the active and ineffective isomer.1 The efficacy profile is therefore identical, and side effects should be somewhat less with escitalopram.
-Escitalopram was developed and launched after patent protection for citalopram expired.
+Escitalopram is the purely active isomer, while citalopram is the racemate of the active and ineffective isomer.1 The effect profile is therefore identical, the side effects should be slightly less with escitalopram.
+Escitalopram was developed and launched on the market after the patent protection for citalopram had expired.

 ATTENTION:

-Regarding the entire group of serotonin reuptake inhibitors, especially citalopram/escitalopram, there are concerns about their use in ADHD.
+With regard to the entire group of serotonin reuptake inhibitors, in particular citalopram / escitalopram, there are concerns about their use in ADHD.

-See Comments on serotonin reuptake inhibitors (SSRIs) in ADHD In the article Medications for ADHD - overview.
+See also Comments on serotonin reuptake inhibitors (SSRIs) for ADHD In the article Medication for ADHD - overview.

 1. Citalopram / Escitalopram in relation to ADHD

-• Citalopram / Escitalopram appears to increase DAT activity,23 which may be detrimental in ADHD.
+• Citalopram / escitalopram appears to increase the activity of the DAT,34 which could potentially be detrimental in ADHD.

-One of the main problems of ADHD is the insufficient level of dopamine in the striatum, which is possibly caused to a large extent by an excessive number of dopamine transporters, which take up the released dopamine presynaptically from the synaptic cleft before it can dock postsynaptically.
+One of the main problems of ADHD is the low level of dopamine in the striatum, which may be largely caused by an excessive number of dopamine transporters that take up the released dopamine presynaptically from the synaptic cleft before it can dock postsynaptically.
 More active DAT therefore intensify the symptoms of ADHD.

-If sleep problems also exist (as is often the case with ADHD), medications that increase serotonin levels are also thought to be detrimental.4.
+If there are also sleep problems (as is often the case with ADHD), drugs that increase serotonin levels are also said to be detrimental.5.

-• Escitalopram at higher doses (20 mg) increases the cortisol response to acute stress (TSST).5
+• Escitalopram in higher doses (20 mg) increases the cortisol response to acute stress (TSST).6

-When treating comorbid depression in ADHD, it should be kept in mind that increasing the cortisol response to stress might be beneficial in ADHD-HI sufferers (who often have a cortisol response that is too flat, which is why the HPA axis is not shut down) but may be detrimental from this standpoint in ADHD-I sufferers (who very often have an exaggerated cortisol response).
-See Comments on serotonin reuptake inhibitors (SSRIs) in ADHD In the article Medications for ADHD - Overview.
+When treating comorbid depression in ADHD, it should be borne in mind that increasing the cortisol response to stress may be beneficial in ADHD-HI sufferers (who often have an excessively flat cortisol response, which is why the HPA axis is not switched off), but may be detrimental from this point of view in ADHD-I sufferers (who very often have an excessive cortisol response).
+See Comments on serotonin reuptake inhibitors (SSRIs) for ADHD In the article Medication for ADHD - overview.

-• Citalopram decreases the response of the striatum to excitatory or negative stimuli.6
+• Citalopram reduces the response of the striatum to stimulating or negative stimuli.7

-The effect on the striatum could at the same time be the cause of the emotional blunting and increased indifference caused by SSRI.7
+The effect on the striatum could also be the cause of the emotional blunting and increased indifference caused by SSRIs.8

-• Escitalopram results in increased anxiety levels at 10 mg and 20 mg on the TSST.5 The HPA axis is directed by the amygdala.
+• Escitalopram leads to increased anxiety levels at 10 mg and 20 mg on the TSST.6 The HPA axis is directed by the amygdala.
 Increased anxiety is counterproductive in ADHD and especially in ADHD-I.

-• Citalopram causes a decrease in the activity rate of serotonergic neurons in the dorsal raphe nuclei.8
+• Citalopram causes a reduction in the activity rate of serotonergic neurons in the dorsal raphe nuclei.9

-• Citalopram increases serotonin but not dopamine and norepinephrine in the dorsal hippocampus, frontal cortex, nucleus accumbens, and striatum.9
+• Citalopram increases serotonin, but not dopamine and noradrenaline in the dorsal hippocampus, frontal cortex, nucleus accumbens and striatum.10

-• Citalopram does not reduce the activity of dopaminergic neurons in the ventral tegmentum10
+• Citalopram does not reduce the activity of dopaminergic neurons in the ventral tegmentum11

-• Citalopram does not cause a reduction in the activity of adrenergic neurons in the nucleus coeruleus8
+• Citalopram does not reduce the activity of adrenergic neurons in the nucleus coeruleus9

-Most practitioners do not neatly distinguish between the symptom of dysphoria* Typical of ADHD when inactive, which is a functional stress symptom (the mood drop when inactive is aimed at keeping the sufferer active until the stressor is defeated) and “real” depression and therefore improperly treat ADHD sufferers as if they had real depression.
+Most practitioners do not make a clear distinction between the typical ADHD symptom of dysphoria* During inactivity, which is a functional stress symptom (the drop in mood during inactivity is aimed at keeping the affected person active until the stressor is defeated) and “real” depression and therefore treat ADHD sufferers inappropriately as if they had real depression.

-*Dysphoria here does not mean a “real” exhaustion depression, which can be a consequence of ADHD, but a (chronic) drop in mood.
+*Dysphoria here does not mean a “real” exhaustion depression, which can be the result of ADHD, but a (chronic) drop in mood.

 Depression and dysphoria in ADHD.

 In practice, it has been shown that treatment with a significantly reduced amount of escitalopram (compared to its use as an antidepressant) can improve dysphoric mood.
-Here, amounts of 3 to 5 drops a day can already be sufficient.
+Here, quantities of 3 to 5 drops a day may already be sufficient.

-In our experience, a positive effect on the symptom of dysphoria has also been achieved by switching treatment from methylphenidate to amphetamine medication (Elvanse), which has a weak serotonergic effect in addition to the strong dopaminergic and noradrenergic effects.
+In our experience, switching treatment from methylphenidate to amphetamine medication (Elvanse), which has a weak serotonergic effect as well as a strong dopaminergic and noradrenergic effect, also has a positive effect on the symptom of dysphoria.

 2. Degradation of escitalopram